orstavik/JoiEvents/docs/1e_nativeEventCascades/5_WhatIs_focus-events.md

 * When you switch between the two input fields, you can see in the console which events are run in which order.
 * If you have focus either on the document or the "Hello world." input field, and then click on ".focus() on sunshine!", you can see in the console the microtasks queued from `focus` and `focusin` being run together at the end.
 This has been tested in both Chrome and Firefox (feb 2020).

+## `:focus` pseudoclass

+The `activeElement` in focus, and all its ancestors, are marked with a CSS pseudo-class called `:focus`.
+A CSS pseudo-class is essentially a CSS class that can only be added and removed from an element by the browser itself.
+It is protected from developer interference, and reflect consistently another aspect of the DOM into the CSSOM.
+The `:focus` pseudo-class *always* reflect the state of the `document.activeElement`, which would otherwise not be able to query from CSS.

+CSS pseudo-classes are:
+1. not that many: `:focus`, `:focus-within`, `:hover`, `:visited`, `:active`,  todo full list of CSS pseudo-classes.
+2. session dependent.
+They often reflect the state of a session (or the expanded session history as reflected by the browsing history and `:visited` pseudo-class).
+3. universal.
+Yes, they represent a state in a particular DOM (and browsing history), but they do reflect that state in the same way always, for all browsers and users.
+4. completely controlled by the browser('s event controllers or actions that they control).
+It is not possible for the developer to directly manipulate them.
+Developers can only do so sometimes by indirectly by manipulating the DOM (and/or browsing history).

+The `:focus` pseudo-class is added/removed from the elements as they gain/loos focus when they are set/unset as the `document.activeElement`.

 ## Demo 2: FocusController

 This demo illustrate the behavior of `focus()`, `blur()`, `document.activeElement` and the native focus event controller function.

 1. The demo mirrors and exposes the behavior of `HTMLElement.focus()`, `HTMLElement.blur()`, and `document.activeElement`.
    * The behavior of `document.activeElement` cannot fully be exposed, as it controls pseudo classes a.o., so a naive `document.myActiveElement` property that resemble the `activeElement` property behavior is set up.
-2. Then we turn off the triggers(default action) of focus events for mousedown and keypress.
+2. Then we turn off the triggers(default action) of focus events for `mousedown`.
-3. Then we add a focus event controller function that listens for *two* events, `mousedown` and `keydown`.
+3. Then we add a focus event controller function that listens for `mousedown` events only.
 It then checks the value of these triggering events and decides to call `.blur()` and `.focus()` respectively.

-The FocusController is very naive.
-It only supports input, textarea, select, a, and body elements.
-It does not support `tabindex`.
-It does not support focus on the addressbar and other browser buttons.
-Devtools peculiarities are not handled at all.
-But, in order to remain readable, these and other functions of the FocusController are cut off at this point.
+The FocusController is very naive:
+1. It doesn't restrict the ability to focus to interactive content, and it doesn't support neither `keydown` nor `tabindex`.
+This behavior we will add in the next chapter.
+2. `:focus-within` is not supported.
+3. It also restrict the demonstration of focus to in-DOM-elements.
+It is not possible to switch focus to the addressbar nor other browser non-DOM units.
+4. Devtools peculiarities are not handled at all.

+This naivete keeps the FocusController readable.

 ```html
 <style>